Instant Pot Spaghetti Sauce

 • Once the olive oil is hot, add the ground Italian sausage.
 Do not move it for 1 minute to get a nice sear on it.
 Break it up using a wooden spoon as it cooks.

 • Once the sausage is no longer pink, add minced garlic, tomato paste, and brown sugar.
-Stir and cook for 1-2 minutes.
+Stir and cook for 1 to 2 minutes.

 • Add tomato sauce and water.
 Stir to combine.

-• Add the rest of the ingredients and stir to combine.
+• Add the remaining ingredients and stir to combine.
 Adjust for salt and pepper.

 • Cover and seal the lid.
-Make sure the valve points to Sealed.
+Ensure the valve is set to 'Sealed'.
 Change the setting to manual and adjust the time to 14 minutes on High Pressure.
 If you use canned tomatoes, cook for 10 minutes on High Pressure.

 • Once the Instant Pot beeps to show that it's done, perform a 15-minute Natural Pressure Release (NPR).
 Please feel free to release any remaining pressure safely.

 • Turn off the Instant Pot.
-Remove the lid, and using an immersion blender, puree the sauce until desired consistency—it depends on how smooth you want it.
-Taste and adjust for salt and pepper.
+Remove the lid, and using an immersion blender, puree the sauce until the desired consistency is reached—it depends on how smooth you want it.
+Taste and adjust the seasoning with salt and pepper.

 • Serve over pasta topped with cheese and fresh basil.